Volunteer Application Process

-- Volunteer and Student Services staff will review policies and procedures, volunteer rights and responsibilities and the Centre’s Code of Conduct.
+Volunteer and Student Services staff will review policies and procedures, volunteer rights and responsibilities and the Centre’s Code of Conduct.

 f) The applicant will read and sign-off on forms such as confidentiality, emergency contact information and references.

 Police Record Check

 It is the policy of Pinecrest-Queensway CHC for applicants to undergo a Police Record Check, Level 3: Vulnerable Sector Check.
 During the interview volunteers will be provided with a letter stating that they are seeking a police record check for the purpose of volunteering.

-With this letter, the police records check is free of charge.
+With this letter, the Police Record Check is free of charge.
 It is the applicant’s responsibility to take the letter to police services to be processed.
-The police records check will be returned to the applicant and it is the responsibility of the applicant to ensure this is returned to Volunteer and Student Services.
+The Police Record Check will be returned to the applicant and it is the responsibility of the applicant to ensure this is returned to Volunteer and Student Services.

 Orientation and Training